NCAR/NCAR_Library_Research_NSF1448480_EAGER_Tracing_Persistent_Identifers/papers/manualSearching2016/data/readme-ManualSearching-data.txt

 SECTION 3 - DATA FILE STRUCTURE
 Each of the eight data files has the same structure.
-Each data file has three columns:
+Each data file has four columns:

 Column 1 - "Doc-IDs"
 This column lists the web-accessible identifiers for the documents that referenced the resource of interest.
 The identifiers included in the list consist of DOIs for primary literature and URLs for gray literature.
 This distinction is also coded in column 3 below.